Mazen-Ghaleb/ComputerVisionProject/README.md

 # Description

-The pipeline was divided into two major phases : Lane Detectetion and Object Detection (Example: Cars)
+This project aim was to develop Simple Perception Stack for Self-Driving Cars by using Computer Vision techniques and was divided into two major phases : Lane Detectetion and Object Detection (Example: Cars)

 ## a) Object Detection